QuinnB11/Happy-Quotes-Happy-Valley/README.md

 # Happy-Quotes-Happy-Valley

 A flutter app that creates a new "Happy Message" every day that is specific to Penn State.
 This app pulls from a Firestore database that contains over 100 curated messages.
 It then gives the user the option to send notifications every day to look at the new daily quote.
+This app has already ran a beta test with test flight and is still in creation phase with additions in the future.

 To run the app,